 - Community Nurses

 - Craniosacral Therapists

 - Peer-to-Peer Breastfeeding Support Groups

-- In this document Eats On Feets utilizes the WHO definition of exclusive breastfeeding which includes milk from another mother (see ‘WHO guidelines for exercising feeding options’).
+- In this document Eats On Feets utilizes the WHO definition of exclusive breastfeeding which includes milk from another breastfeeding parent (see ‘WHO guidelines for exercising feeding options’).
 In support of exclusive breastfeeding, in circumstances where wet-nursing is not feasible, informed milk sharing can be a viable option for families.
 Milk sharing can be seen as an extension of wet-nursing, and as a safe alternative for infant feeding and successful exclusive breastfeeding.
 EOF recognizes the benefits that direct breastfeeding from the breast bestows as well as the value of the milk itself.
 We may therefore use the words breastfeeding and breastmilk interchangeably. [↩]

 - Please see ‘Why breastmilk’ for more information on the properties of breastmilk. [↩]